Category Development / EMEA / 2018–2024

 Cultural context, authorship, and narrative began to matter as much as function.
 In some cases, they mattered more.
 The distinction between commodity and artefact began to narrow.

-That shift extended far beyond footwear.
+That shift extended beyond footwear.
 It opened the door for contemporary cultural objects to be treated with the same seriousness as design, fashion, or historical material, provided they were positioned correctly.

 This is where the auction house became relevant.
-Not because institutions created the value, but because they could help formalise, validate, and scale it.
+Not because institutions created the value, but because they could formalise, validate, and scale it.

 Structure